National Elite Use Race to Cover Greed, Class

 The Bristol Herald Courier like the rest of the alleged press has run an endless trash Trump campaign trying to paint working class Americans as racists rejecting their views on immigration - we pay the cost while they profit.

 Yet The New York Times ran an article how our leaders being almost 98% white play the race card on working white Americans.
-They are racists of the worst kind and this was a reaction to another hit piece by the Bristol Herald Courier submitted to the paper.
+They are racists of the worst kind.
+This was a reaction to another hit piece by the Bristol Herald Courier submitted to the paper.

 Re: What Trump voters are afraid of - what is the elite and this newspaper afraid of?
 Why virtually no letters, but daily doses of how many of us are racist, uneducated?